RT-LOC/docs/docs/faq/faq_general.md

 what is possible.

 ## Do I need to measure anything when setting up the system?
-No, we can autorange and auto position the anchors via the software.
+No, we can auto-range and auto-position the anchors via the software.
 However, when you want to achieve a higher accuracy, it is recommended to use a totalstation/tachyometer to calculate the positions of the anchors very precisely.

 ## Do I need to calibrate the system?